Find more money without more work

 Most of us have more stuff than we need.
 Remember that food processor you got a few years ago for Christmas and never used?
 Will you ever read all those books you’ve been collecting?
 How about that gently-used clothing you’ve been holding onto for when you’re no longer holding onto that extra weight?

-If someone’s willing to pitch a tent in in someone else’s yard, you may have more space to rent to a needy inhabitant.
+If someone’s willing to pitch a tent in someone else’s backyard – keep it clean – you may have more space than you need to rent to a needy inhabitant.
 You may not want them living in your backyard, but if you have extra room in your house or above the garage, a perfect option is to host via MisterBandB, the largest network of gay-owned or gay-friendly rooms, apartments and houses available for a night or more.
 We also like Airbnb because they are so broadly used.
 Learn how to be an Airbnb host.